 Campus Fire Safety Policy and Fire Statistics

 Student Success (Retention and Graduation Rates, Placement in Employment)

-Comprehensive information about Retention and Graduation rates as well as Employment Statistics for Alumni can be found on our Student Outcomes Microsite.
+Comprehensive information about Retention and Graduation rates as well as Employment Statistics for Alumni can be found on our Resources page here

 Intercollegiate Athletic Program Participation Rates & Financial Support Data (Equity in Athletics Disclosure Act)

 The Higher Education Opportunity Act (HEOA) (PL 110-315) was enacted on August 14, 2008, reauthorizing the Higher Education Act (HEA) of 1965.
 This law contains a number of important new provisions that improve access to postsecondary education for students.
-The following links provide information that colleges are required by federal law to make available to prospective and enrolled students.
-Please click the following links to access and review student consumer and compliance information.
-If you desire any of the following information in written form please contact the Department of Athletics during normal business hours (M-F 8:30 am to 5 pm) at 951.785.2295 and the information will be supplied to you in a reasonable time.
+The following links provides information that colleges are required by federal law to make available to prospective and enrolled students.
+CLICK HERE to access and review student consumer and compliance information.

 As a participant in Federal Title IV Student Aid programs, Providence Christian College is required to advise you that voter registration forms are available through the Student Life office.
 You must be registered 30 days prior to any election.